Peter-Moller/host-info/Explanations.md

 When one looks more closely, there are more steps inbetween:
 ![](Computer_network_2.jpg)
 As you can see, there are more steps involved.
 Several routers pass the packets between them and these routers can be located on different continents.
-Some just pass the packets between then while others also perform various forms of [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping) in order to guarantee that “real time media” (voice and video) get priority over data that are not as urgent.

 An authentic example is this ``mtr``-session between my computer in Lund, Sweden and the web server at [The University of Canterbury](https://www.canterbury.ac.nz) in New Zealand (on the opposite side of the planet):
 ![](mtr_to_New_Zealand.png)